HwWobbe/WipHww/README.md

 # WipHww

 * evaluating the new curbsideReports (including a lot of set-up work)
-* defining effective dradNdrop practices
+* defining effective dragNdrop practices

 <hr>